-This course addresses issues, problems and resources related to work and family roles, relationships and interactions.
+SP/Odd Years This course addresses issues, problems and resources related to work and family roles, relationships and interactions.
 The interface of dual career/earner families, maternal employment and work-related transitions are presented.
 Prerequisites: EC212, and PY101 or SO101, or consent of instructor.

-ADVANCED HUMAN NUTRITION

-This course covers the metabolism and macro- and micronutrients, including structure, digestion, absorption, transport, and cellular functions in human nutrition; energy metabolism and balance; and physiologic basis underlying dietary recommendations for human health.
-Prerequisites: BI157-157L, BI158-158L, and BI125-125L with grade of C or better; CH101; and CF230 or CF231.
+ADVANCED HUMAN NUTRITION This course covers the metabolism and macro- and micronutrients, including structure, digestion, absorption, transport, and cellular functions in human nutrition; energy metabolism and balance; and physiologic basis underlying dietary recommendations for human health.
+Prerequisites: BI157-157L and BI158-158L, or BI124/124L and BI125-125L with grade of C or better; CH101; and CF230 or CF231.

-ISSUES IN CONSUMER AND FAMILY SCIENCES
+ISSUES IN CONSUMER AND (3)FAMILY SCIENCES SP